Customer Loyalty: What Is It and How to Calculate It

 One of the most important indicators in business is customer loyalty.
-A company that has a lot of loyal customers spends less money on advertising and, at the same time, gets high income.
+A company that has a lot of loyal customers spends less money on advertising and, at the same time, gets a high income.
 To make customers more loyal, it is necessary to regularly examine their relationships with the brand.
-In this article we will tell you in detail about customer loyalty: why it is so important, how to retain and measure it.
+In this article, we will tell you in detail about customer loyalty: why it is so important, how to retain and measure it.

 Customers’ positive attitude towards a brand, company, or business is considered loyalty.
-The more loyal customers you have, he higher your profit and the trust of other buyers will be.
+The more loyal customers you have, the higher your profit and the trust of other buyers will be.
 But these are not the only reasons why customer loyalty is so important.

-Customer retention means that you are able to maintain good relationships with existing customers and to sell your products to them regularly.
+Customer loyalty retention means that you are able to maintain good relationships with existing customers and to sell your products to them regularly.
 Let's look at the statistics to understand why you need to keep loyal customers.
 Business.com provides the following examples:

 - If you increase the customer retention rate by 10%, the value of the company can be increased by 30%;